chees-e/vDFT/README.md

 ## Limitations

 This DFT only works with 44.1kHz sample rate audios (it will still produce a result for other sample rates, but the results will be either pitched up or down).
-This is due to the requirement for pre-caculation due to verilog's limited ability to perform division.
-Which also means, adding a division module can provide a lot more freedom to this module (potentially turning this into a general purpose DFT).
+This is due to the requirement for pre-calculation due to verilog's limited ability to perform division.
+This also means, adding a division module can provide a lot more freedom to this module (potentially turning this into a general-purpose DFT).

-The output inverval can be any power of 2 seconds (0.25s, 0.5s, 1s, 2s...).
-But the shorter the inverval is, the more inaccurate the DFT is.
+The output interval can be any power of 2 seconds (0.25s, 0.5s, 1s, 2s...).
+But the shorter the interval is, the more inaccurate the DFT is.
 This parameter can be used to adapt to the pace of the music.

 The period of sine has to be rounded to an integer, and thus for higher frequencies notes the sine will be out of sync as the transform goes on.

-Another major downside with this approach is that it uses a lot wires to store various data.
-A lot of other restrictions must be added to control the number of wires required, for example: the analog input wave must also be adjusted to be between [-1000, 1000].
+Another major downside of this approach is that it uses a lot of wires to store various data.
+A lot of other restrictions must be added to control the number of wires required, for example, the analog input wave must also be adjusted to be between [-1000, 1000].

 ## Set Up